 Any person, association, group, or governmental agency may apply for Cultural and Aesthetic Project Grants.

-Arts Education Artist Registry lists working artists available for community and school residencies.
+Artists in Schools and Communities Registry lists working artists available for community and school residencies.

 State of the Arts Newspaper is published six times a year by the Montana Arts Council.
 Montanans can receive the newspaper for free.